 Cultural differences influence documentation practices in global organizations.
 Cultural Expectations Expectations vary by culture regarding formality, the level of detail and directness.
 Different languages - pay close attention to potential misunderstanding and language translation necessities.
-By the way, international time zones, scheduling and deadline management can be an absolute pain when it comes to feedback/ approval for both distribution and feedback.
+By the way, international time zones, scheduling and deadline management can be an absolute pain when it comes to feedback or approval for both distribution and feedback.
 Here are some notable examples; Legal obligations; Different regulations may apply in different jurisdictions, particularly with privacy, data protection, and record retention.
-(Note: Meeting minutes requirements vary by yet another country) Reporting could require translations in order to be received well locally.
+Reporting could require translations in order to be received well locally.
 When you are working globally, remember that clarity is more important than slang or culture specific references.
 Contextualise decisions and recommendations that may be open to different interpretations in different cultures.
 Be aware of a need for translation and determine how to structure documents that make this possible.